 What Time Does the Disney Halloween Party Start?

 This party starts at 7 pm, but you can plan to enter as early as 4 pm with Mickey’s Not So Scary Halloween Party Ticket.
 We always recommend making this your only park ticket for the day so you save some money.
-If you are already in Magic Kingdom for the day, make sure you get your party wristband before the party starts.
-There are stations throughout the park where you can get your wristband so be sure to have your ticket ready.
-If you’ve bought these tickets in your My Disney Experience app or Disney account, then it is automatically linked to the magic bands you have associated with the account.
+That way you can skip the Magic Kingdom park ticket, for the day.

-Although not heavily advertised, the Mickey’s Not So Scary Halloween Party (MNSSHP) ticket will get you in as early as 4 p.m.
-Since you don’t need to get a park ticket to get into Magic Kingdom if you have the Halloween Party ticket, today is a good day to visit a water park.
+No. Although not heavily advertised, the Mickey’s Not So Scary Halloween Party (MNSSHP) ticket will get you in as early as 4 p.m.
+Since you don’t need to get a park ticket to get into Magic Kingdom if you have the Halloween Party ticket, your party day is a good day to visit a water park.
 You can also save money by just doing free things at Disney instead.
-Send the morning at Disney Springs, resort hop, or (especially) if you have small children, just hang at your resort for the first half of the day, as this can end up being a pretty late night for party-goers.
+Spend the morning at Disney Springs, resort hop, or (especially) if you have small children, just hang at your resort for the first half of the day.
+Especially, as this can end up being a pretty late night for party-goers.

 Disney Halloween Party Character Visits

 Speaking of special Character meet lines, these are some of the best(and longest!)
 Disney Character Meet and Greets you will see all year.
 This is where you can meet Jack Skellington and Sally, the Seven Dwarves, and Pooh, Piglet, Tigger, and Eeyore in their Halloween Costumes (at the regular Pooh meeting place at 7 p.m.)
 While these are the most popular characters to meet during the party, you can also meet others like Abu, Jack Sparrow, the Queen of Hearts, Tweedle Dee, and Tweedle Dum.